 The outline of the end product that you’ll be delivering to the clients.

-It comprises the start and the end date of the project so as to avoid any further extension of work.
+It comprises the start and the end date of the project to avoid any further extension of work.

 Fees and payment terms: